 (NB: Piñon is Spanish for Pine).

 Piñon smells like winter in Northern New Mexico.
 Fires burning in each home, smoke drifting lazily out the chimneys while the snow glistens crisply in the shadows.
-Piñon is our original fragrance and remains our most popular.
+Piñon is the original Incienso de Santa Fe fragrance and remains the most popular.
 It is best described as the smell of a campfire or hearth fire.
 It has a smooth Southwestern aroma and has a distinctive fragrance that is unlike other pines.
 Piñon trees also produce a nut that is a local treat.
 This Piñon incense is all natural and does not have any added fragrance.
 Think of the Incienso de Santa Fe incense as miniature pieces of firewood.
 Each fragrance is perfect for the urban dweller whose heart longs for the outdoors and the outdoorsman who would like bring the campfire indoor.
 But what does natural wood incense smell like?
 Mostly people tell us that our incense reminds them of the past… family camping trips and toasting marshmallows by the fire, bonfires on the beach, Christmas Eve listening to your Abuela’s (grandmother’s) stories.
 For others the fragrance is the scent of calm and peace.
 Many use it for meditation, yoga and relaxation.
 Some have a more practical purpose and use it to cleanse their house from unpleasant pet odours and other smells.